-Cheap, basic, but feature-rich, the Acecar head-up display is a small, rectangular device you place on your dashboard, right behind your instrument cluster, and that displays information on the windshield.
-It provides the speed, the engine’s rpm, and the mileage, which is par for the course in the head-up display segment, but it also warns the driver if the engine overheats, or if the charging system drops below the optimal voltage.
+Cheap and basic, but feature-rich, the Acecar HUD is a small, rectangular device you place on your dashboard, right behind your instrument cluster, that displays information on the windshield.
+It provides the speed, the engine’s rpm, and the mileage, which is par for the course in the HUD segment, but it also warns the driver if the engine overheats or if the charging system drops below the optimal voltage.
 It gets this information because it’s plugged into the OBD2 port, which is normally used to read fault codes.
-That means it’s not compatible with older models, but there’s a more basic GPS mode that only shows the speed if you want to use it in your grandpa’s 1987 Oldsmobile.
+That means it’s not compatible with older models.
+However, there’s a more basic GPS mode that only shows the speed if you want to use it in your grandpa’s 1987 Oldsmobile.

-Acecar claimed its head-up display is glare-free, and it adjusts its brightness automatically.
-Motorists can return the Acecar HUD within 12 months of taking delivery if they’re not satisfied for any reason.
+Acecar claimed its HUD is glare-free, and it adjusts its brightness automatically.
+Motorists can return the Acecar HUD within 12 months of delivery if they’re not satisfied for any reason.

 The Sherox HUD is one of the more basic devices on the market.
 It plugs into the car’s OBD2 port, meaning it is not compatible with older models, and it displays basic information about the car and its surroundings without going too deep into details.
 It includes a speedometer and a trip meter, as well as information about the voltage and the coolant temperature.
 The warning lights could help prevent a costly breakdown.

-Once it’s set on the dashboard, the Sherox HUD reflects information directly onto the windshield without requiring a reflection film.
-The company explains its device relies on nano-technology to eliminate double reflections.
-It turns on as soon as the driver starts the engine, and it shuts off at the same time as the engine, so there is no need to manually turn it on or worry about it draining the battery.
-It’s not the most feature-rich HUD on this list, but it earns points for simplicity and affordability.
+Once you set it on the dashboard, the Sherox HUD reflects information directly onto the windshield without requiring a reflection film.
+The company explains that its device uses nanotechnology to eliminate double reflections.
+The Sherox HUD turns on as soon as the driver starts the engine, and it shuts off at the same time as the engine.
+There is no need to manually turn it on or worry about it draining the battery.
+Admittedly, the Sherox is not the most feature-rich HUD on this list.
+Still, it earns points for simplicity and affordability.